 - Keep the glass windows of your car closed and car doors locked while driving on unknown roads and avoid stopping in between or speak to a stranger.

 Goa is one popular destination that needs no particular day or time to attract its visitors.
 Yet, if we wish to have pleasant weather to accompany us then November to February is the ideal time.
 Out of which, December is the time with a countless number of tourists due to the carnival events.

 A road trip to Goa during Monsoons can be a bonus in your travel kitty as one can expect beautiful landscapes and waterfalls on the way.

 Hey, loved our story & experience? then I have some good news for you.
 Join our Facebook growing community and be part of such stories from road trips.

 HOW TO VISIT

-Road – Alternatively, Goa can be reached via road in both government or private buses or car too.
-Few of the most frequent road journeys of Goa are Mumbai to Goa and Bangalore to Goa.
+- Road – Alternatively, Goa can be reached via road in both government or private buses or car too.
+A few of the most frequent road journeys of Goa are Mumbai to Goa and Bangalore to Goa.